Utah Administrative Code

 2. An insurance company writing boiler and pressure vessel insurance in Utah who is deputized to inspect boilers and pressure vessels by having met nationally recognized standards of competency, receiving the Commission's certificate of competency, and having paid a certification fee.

 C. "Commission" means the Labor Commission created in Section 34A-1-103.

-D. "Division" means the Division of Boiler and Elevator Safety of the Labor Commission.
+D. "Division" means the Division of Boiler, Elevator and Coal Mine Safety of the Labor Commission.